kahst/BirdNET-Lite/README.md

 ```
 curl -s https://raw.githubusercontent.com/mcguirepr89/BirdNET-Pi/forms/newinstaller.sh | bash | tee -a installation.log 2>&1 && sudo reboot
 ```

+The installation creates a log in `/home/pi/installation.log` that you can [email me](mailto:mcguirepr89@gmail.com) if you encounter any issues during installation.

 ## Access
 The BirdNET-Pi system can be accessed from any web browser on the same network: